A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Asymptotics

-and hence we cross over to region $R_+$ in finite $z$.
-Furthermore on the curve $w = g(z)$ we have $\frac{dw}{dz} > g'(z)$ for $z$ large enough.
-Thus we have that $w(z)$ eventually remains in $R_+$.
-However, switching back to the independent variable $s$, this implies that eventually
+Integrating this differential inequality we see that $w(z)$ crosses over to the region $R_+$ in finite $z$.
+Notice that on the curve $w = g(z)$ and for sufficiently large $z$ we have $\frac{dw}{dz} > g'(z)$.
+Thus $w(z)$ eventually remains in $R_+$.
+Switching back to the independent variable $s$ we see that for sufficiently large $s$